Fleckism/SecurityPlus/SecurityPlus/9D Load Balancers.md

 As well as being the target of an attack, embedded systems might be used as bots.
 Any type of Internet-enabled device is vulnerable to compromise.
 This includes web-enabled cameras, [[SOHO]] routers, and smart TVs and other appliances.
 This is referred to as an Internet of Things (IoT) botnet.
 # DISTRIBUTED DENIAL OF SERVICE ATTACK MITIGATION

-[[DDoS]] attacks can be diagnosed by traffic spikes that have no legitimate explanation, but can usually only be counteracted by providing high availability services, such as load balancing and cluster services.
+[[DDoS]] attacks can be diagnosed by traffic spikes that have no legitimate explanation, but can usually only be counteracted by providing high [[Availability]] services, such as load balancing and cluster services.
 In some cases, a stateful firewall can detect a DDoS attack and automatically block the source.
 However, for many of the techniques used in DDoS attacks, the source addresses will be randomly spoofed or launched by bots, making it difficult to detect the source of the attack.

 ![Summary screen lists Top Signatures, Top Source IPs, and Top Destination IPs.
 Count of Top Source IPs shown is 84, 6, 1, 1, 1, 1, 1." id="d1e28021__image_kjw_nqd_khb](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/2220-1599771803292.png)